JetBrains/databao/README.md

 ## Overview
 - Ask questions like “list all German shows” or “plot revenue by month”.
 - Works with SQLAlchemy engines (e.g., Postgres) and in‑memory DataFrames via a session.
-- Uses DuckDB under the hood to federate/query data.
 - Built‑in visualization via a Vega‑Lite chat visualizer.
 - Pluggable LLMs: OpenAI/Anthropic, or local models through Ollama or any OpenAI‑compatible server.